Scottish Gold Designer Rings by Sheila Fleet

 How do I know my jewellery is made from authentic Scottish Gold?

 At no point can Scottish Gold be mixed with other sources, from the moment the gold leaves the Scotgold mine to the final stage when it becomes a piece of jewellery.
 Sheila Fleet Jewellery has agreed to adhere to strict rules on how they use the gold.
 Furthermore, the Edinburgh Assay Office has employed a stringent technical method of confirming the origin and authenticity of Scottish Gold.
-Once the gold is made into jewellery, it is sent to the Edinburgh Assay Office to be hallmarked as either 18 carat or 22 carat gold.
+Once the gold is made into jewellery, it is sent to the Edinburgh Assay Office to be hallmarked as 18 carat gold.
 At this stage the jewellery will be tested for authentic Scottish Gold and, if positive, will be marked with the Sheila Fleet Scottish Gold Mark.
 In addition, all jewellery made by Sheila Fleet using Scottish Gold will be accompanied by a certificate of authenticity and a unique serial number.

 How is Scottish Gold different from ordinary gold?